zkhrg/go_day00/README.md

 <h3 id="ex00">Exercise 00: Anscombe</h3>

-So, let's assume we have a bunch of integer numbers between -100000 and 100000.
+So, let's say we have a bunch of integer numbers, strictly between -100000 and 100000.
 It may probably be a large set, so let's assume our application will read it from a standard input, separated by newlines.
 Right now let's think of four major statistical metrics that we can derive from this data, so by default we can print all of them as a result, for example, like this:

 ```
 Mean: 8.2